-• We hope that this educational guide will be helpful to you as you prepare your students for their visit.
-For best results, we suggest that you take two 30-minute periods to solidify what they've learned.
-By the way, we love to receive letters, drawings, and return an evaluation form to us at the end of the performance.
+We hope that this educational guide will be helpful to you as you prepare your students for their visit.
+For best results, we suggest that you take two 30-minute periods before the program to get your students ready and another period after the program to solidify what they've learned.
+By the way, we love to receive letters, drawings, and reviews from students!
+Your response is also important to us, so please be sure to return an evaluation form to us at the end of the performance.
 Tell us what you like and don't like about this guide, our performance, or our music.
-With your input, our
+With your input, our program can only get better.
+Enjoy the show!